How Rewritelyapp works

 The product is the pipeline.

 A Custom GPT can approximate our polish prompt.
-It can’t reproduce the persistent voice fingerprint, the multi-detector validation loop, the citation-safe extraction, or the deadline-aware orchestration.
+It can’t reproduce the persistent voice fingerprint, the multi-detector validation loop, the citation tooling, or the deadline awareness.
 This page is the technical companion to Application Bundle and Research Paper.
 Skip if you don’t care how the sausage is made.

 The stack